Ke'Bryan Hayes Player Props: Pirates vs. Reds

-On Thursday, Ke'Bryan Hayes (coming off going 2-for-6 with a double) and the Pittsburgh Pirates face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 6:35 PM ET.
+After hitting .300 with three doubles, a triple, a home run, six walks and four RBI in his past 10 games, Ke'Bryan Hayes and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Graham Ashcraft) at 6:35 PM ET on Friday.

-He strung together two hits (going 2-for-6 with a double) in his last game against the Rockies.
+He had a one-hit showing in his last game (1-for-4) against the Reds.

 Ke'Bryan Hayes Game Info & Props vs. the Reds